Vista-AST-LLC/nutrition-cart/README.md

 ### This is a Node.js + Express server that serves static files, and requires both to already be installed.

-There is also a dependency on the node package 'profanity-cleaner'

 #### To launch the server:
 + Open the root folder ("nutrition-cart") with powershell.
 + Run "node .\app.js"